That New Home Smell (and What Comes Next).

 This information is only meant to warn you, not scare you.

-Because along with the sweet smell of fresh carpet, you also get a 12-month warranty with every new construction home you purchase in Kansas City.
+Because along with the sweet smell of fresh carpet, you also get a 12-month warranty with every new construction home you purchase in the Kansas City metro area.

 This means ALL the issues you find during your first year – big and small – get repaired at the expense of the builder or home warranty company.